mui/material-ui/README.md

 ## Questions

 For how-to questions that don't involve making changes to the code base, please use [Stack Overflow](https://stackoverflow.com/questions/tagged/mui) instead of GitHub issues.
-Use the "material-ui" tag on Stack Overflow to make it easier for the community to find your question.
+Use the "mui" tag on Stack Overflow to make it easier for the community to find your question.

 ## Examples